 Nimoy says that we grow towards a peak of physical vitality before beginning to wear out.
 “A new awareness of physical fitness may help prolong our yours of health and vigour,” Nimoy says.
-Sitting in my comfy chair, I eat another chip, nod my head sagely, and scratch my behind.
+Lounging in my comfy chair, I eat another chip, nod my head sagely, and scratch my behind.
 Nimoy goes into greater detail about the physiological changes of aging.
 There’s some medical footage of bones and organs, while Nimoy talks about decay.
 I’d almost rather a French movie round about now.

 Now we’re in the studio while Nimoy talks about the grim reality of growing old, and I’m thinking of how the poor guy looked in Star Trek: Beyond.
 “The visible sign of wear and decline become more and more apparent.”
 Shot of setting sun.
 Shot of sad looking old man.

 Moving onto black and white footage of wild looking guy doing something weird, while Nimoy talks about alchemy.
 Aaah!
 That’s my beloved crazy!
 That’ll cheer me up!
 The movie looks cool, some old German silent.
 Wonder what it is?